-There is considerable uncertainty as to what is going to happen with the current neutral ENSO.
-The spring months are known for their ENSO predictability barrier.
-This is when both statistical and dynamical models show their least amount of skill.
-This is likely due to the fact that from a climatological perspective, trade winds across the Pacific are weakest during the late spring and early summer, and therefore, changes in phase of ENSO are often observed to occur during the April-June period.
-By August-October, most dynamical and statistical models are calling for the continuation of ENSOneutral conditions (Figure 9).
+By August-October, most dynamical models are calling for moderate or strong El Niño conditions (Figure 13).
 We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various ENSO models.
 The correlation skill between a 1 March forecast from the ECMWF model system 3 and the observed September Nino 3.4 anomaly is 0.71, based on hindcasts/forecasts from 1982-2010, explaining half of the variance in Nino 3.4 SST.
-The ECMWF has recently upgraded to system 4, which is likely to have even better skill than the previous version.
+The ECMWF has recently upgraded to system 4, which is likely to have somewhat better skill than the previous version.
 The hindcast skill from ECMWF is very impressive, considering that the prediction goes through the springtime predictability barrier.
-The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately 0.2°C. There is a fairly widespread range in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 10).
+The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately 1.7°C. There is a fairly widespread range in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 14).
+In general, we put more credence in the ECMWF prediction than in forecasts from the other models, and consequently, we are calling for at least a moderate strength El Niño event.

-Figure 9: ENSO forecasts from various statistical and dynamical models.
+Figure 13: ENSO forecasts from various statistical and dynamical models for the Nino 3.4 SST anomaly.
 Figure courtesy of the International Research Institute (IRI).
-Most models call for the continuation of ENSO-neutral conditions for the next few months.
+Most dynamical models are calling for a moderate to strong El Niño event during the August-October period.